dirtsimple/postmark/README.md

 Post-Meta:
   # Forcibly delete the CSS cache on import, so it won't be stale
   _elementor_css: null

+Export-HTML:  # Use HTML from Elementor instead of the markdown body
+  body:
 ```

 Note that in order to use this feature safely, you need to have a good understanding of what the various metadata fields supplied by your plugins *do*, so that you don't corrupt data at deployment time.